marcc-hpc/esc/docs/index.md

 title: ""
 ---

 The "elements of scientific computing" (`ESC`) is a collection of workshop examples and answers to common scientific computing questions.
 This resource should be generally useful to academic researchers who are using scientific computing methods or high-performance computing (HPC) in their work.
-These notes were compiled by [Ryan Bradley](http://scattershot.info) for users of the Maryland Advanced Research Computing Center ([MARCC](https://www.marcc.jhu.edu)) and we therefore refer to our largest machine, *Blue Crab*, throughout the text.
+These notes were compiled by [Ryan Bradley](http://scattershot.info) for users of the Maryland Advanced Research Computing Center ([MARCC](https://www.marcc.jhu.edu)) and we therefore refer to our largest machine named *Blue Crab* throughout the text.

 ## Documentation sites